drojf/ai_somnium_fps_camera/Readme.md

 - Download Unity 2017.4.17, 64-bit from https://github.com/0xd4d/dnSpy/releases
 - Replace your existing one in the `AI The Somnium Files\AI_TheSomniumFiles_Data\Mono\EmbedRuntime` folder (keep a backup)
 - Click the green > button in dnspy
-- In the dropdown, click "Unity game" option
+- **In the dropdown, click "Unity game" option**.
+This setting resets when DnSpy is closed, so remember to set it.
+- I think you must launch the 64 bit version of DnSpy for debugging to work
 - Find the game .exe `AI_TheSomniumFiles.exe`
 - Start debugging

 ## TODO

 - add button to hide the UI ... is there already one in the game?
-- hide the pink box or use another invisible game object
+- Reduce near field clip of camera to allow being closer to objects without clipping

 ## Notes

 - I want to use the "inputaxis" function, but I'm not sure what they named the axis.
 I haven't tried the default values, maybe that's worth a try?
 - The axis (for the mouse X/Y) appear to be the default "Mouse X" and "Mouse Y", as seen in the `CinemachineCustomAxis.GetAxisCustom()` function.
 - LuaCameraController?
-- Reduce near field clip to allow being closer to objects without clipping

 ### Camera names